 Comprehensive income (loss) represents the change in shareholders' equity resulting from other than shareholder investments and distributions.
-The Company's foreign currency translation adjustments and accumulated comprehensive income (loss).
+The Company's foreign currency translation adjustments and unrealized gains and losses on marketable securities are included in accumulated comprehensive income (loss).
 The effect of deferred taxes on other comprehensive income (loss) is not material.